 However, there is more to school than safety, even though safety should be everyone’s top priority.

-Over the next 14 weeks I will post a little something about safety and the D.A.D.® 2 and/or the forthcoming M.O.M.’s role in achieving safety.
+Over the next 14 weeks I will post a little something about safety and the D.A.D.® 2 and/or the forthcoming M.O.M.’s role in achieving safety and college safety.
 Additionally, once a week I will summarize the next of 14 tips to making school an incredibly rewarding experience.
 These 14 tips were used by the valedictorians at a Grade School, Junior High and High School as well as the recipient of a $60,000 academic scholarship.

 “So much of our time is preparation, so much is routine, and so much retrospect, that the path of each man's genius contracts itself to a very few hours.” ~Ralph Waldo Emerson”